 Unfortunately, I have seen an equal amount of poor sportsmanship in all of these aspects as well.

 I’ve seen fans berating players, coaches, officials, and even other fans for some of the silliest reasons.
 I’ve seen players fight other players over trash-talking.
 I’ve seen coaches engage players, other coaches, officials, and fans just to get their way.
 I’ve even seen officials act in ways that provoke some of these behaviors.
+All of these behaviors sicken me, regardless of the sport, level, or context.

 Furthermore, there is absolutely no place for intimidating or degrading language or, even worse, violence based on sports.